tamarin-prover/tamarin-prover/manual/src/001_introduction.md

 states, inspect attack graphs, and seamlessly combine manual proof guidance with automated proof search.

 *N.B.
-If this is too technical it can be dumbed down or deleted or ...*
+If this is too technical it can be dumbed down or deleted or moved elsewhere.*
 A formal treatment of Tamarin's foundations is given in the theses of Schmidt *CITE* and Meier *CITE*.
 We give a very brief (technical) summary here.